 The ownership rate of annuities also fell to 12 percent from 20 percent during that time frame.
 (Learn more: How annuities work )

-Regardless of your financial position or household income, a financial advisor can help you determine whether such products are a fit for your financial goals.
+Regardless of your financial position or household income, a financial professional can help you determine whether such products are a fit for your financial goals.

 Learn more from MassMutual…